-Table 19.
+Table 18.
 System Security details

 Option Description CPU AES-NI Improves the speed of applications by performing encryption and decryption by using the Advanced Encryption Standard Instruction Set (AES-NI).
 This option is set to Enabled by default.
 System Password Sets the system password.
 This option is set to Enabled by default and is read-only if the password jumper is not installed in the system.
 Setup Password Sets the setup password.
 This option is read-only if the password jumper is not installed in the system.
 Password Status Locks the system password.
 This option is set to Unlocked by default.
+TPM Information Indicates the type of Trusted Platform Module, if present.